-You may be surprised to learn that many fathers believed that the family code not only doesn't state something like this but that it states specifically that mothers are to be given preference when it comes to issues related to custody and custody rights.
-I think somewhere along the line A history of cases going against fathers, the perception that fathers are mostly deadbeat dads or something similar have all come together and given men the impression that their relationships with their kids do not matter.
-I can tell you from experience that this is not the case and that this incorrect stereotype should not prevent you from moving forward with a family law case of your own.
+You may be surprised to learn that many fathers believed that the family code not only doesn't state something like this but also states that mothers are to be given preference for issues related to custody and custody rights.
+I think somewhere along the line, A history of cases going against fathers, the perception that fathers are mostly deadbeat dads or something similar have all come together and give men the impression that their relationships with their kids do not matter.
+From experience, I can tell you that this is not the case and that this incorrect stereotype should not prevent you from moving forward with a family law case of your own.

 Issues related to custody in a Texas family law case

-Finally, visitation, possession and access issues are also determined within a child custody case.
-These are the issues related to time that many parents focus on a great deal during the child custody or divorce case.
+Finally, visitation, possession, and access issues are also determined within a child custody case.
+These are the issues related to how many parents focus on a great deal during the child custody or divorce case.
 This is understandable given that we value our time with our kids such a great deal.
 However, keep in mind that all of the issues in your family law case that we have discussed briefly are important and should have some time devoted to between you and your attorney.